viam-labs/periph_board/README.md

 Radxa Zero features a quad core 64-bit ARM processor, up to 4GB 32bit LPDDR4 memory, HDMI output at 4K@60, WiFi and BT connectivity, USB 3.0, and 40-pin GPIO header.
 Additionally, the power port can also be used for USB 2.0 OTG to connect more peripheral.

 Start by downloading the latest Armbian distribution for the Radxa Zero.
-We tested and had success with the [Bookwork distribution](https://www.armbian.com/radxa-zero/).
+We tested and had success with the [Bookworm distribution](https://www.armbian.com/radxa-zero/).

 Flash this image to an SD card with [Balena Etcher](https://etcher.balena.io/)